PROBIOTICS AND PREBIOTICS

 In one study, supplementation with probiotic Lactobacillus reuteri increased anagen hair follicle counts by 106% when compared to a control group.
 Researchers determined that the probiotic-fed male mice had 74% of their hairs in the active, anagen phase, while the control group only had 36%.
-In comparison, 64% of hairs on the mice in the non-probiotic group were in the non-growth, telogen phase .
+In comparison, in the control group 64% of hairs were in the non-growth, telogen phase .